naomilee-wr/VHProcesses/ProcessesProcedures/Operations/DefectManagement/VerifyDefectFixProcedure.rst

 Verify that the fix has resolved the defect.
 Per the `Defect Fix Verification Policy <../DefectManagement/DefectFixVerificationPolicy.html>`__, verification applies to priority 1 and 2 and customer reported defects.

-The Test Lead is responsible for this procedure.
+The Defect Reporter, or Test Lead is responsible for this procedure.

 |